Mehran7213/AWS_apply/README.md

 - May 19 - 21 mandatory participation for the AWS first preschool in Vienna in order to be accepted into the AWS  first incubator program.
 - Acceptance into the program as of August 2025.

+## Decision criteria

+- innovation potential
+- market potential
+- Business potential
+- feasibility
+- Entrepreneurial potential of the funding applicants
+- socio-political relevance

+## 4 min Video

+- who is behind the idea, and what are you strength
+- what skills and abilities are covered by the project member
+- which idea should be developed
+- why do you want to participate in the AWS, and how can you benefit from it